 (b) having regard to any consumer experience guidelines developed by the Data Standards Body, be as easy to understand as practicable, including by use of concise language and, where appropriate, visual aids.

+4.22A Inviting CDR consumer to amend a current authorisation

+(1) This rule applies if a data holder has received a notice under rule 4.18C.

+(2) The data holder must, in accordance with this Division, invite the CDR consumer to amend the authorisation to disclose CDR data accordingly.

+Note: This subrule is a civil penalty provision (see rule 9.8).

-4.23 Asking CDR consumer to give authorisation to disclose CDR data
+4.23 Asking CDR consumer to give authorisation to disclose CDR data or inviting CDR consumer to amend a current authorisation

-When asking a CDR consumer to authorise the disclosure of CDR data, a data holder must give the CDR consumer the following information:
+(1) When asking a CDR consumer to authorise the disclosure of CDR data, or amend a current authorisation, a data holder must give the CDR consumer the following information about the authorisation or amendment:

-(a) the name of the accredited person that made the request;
+(a) subject to subrule (2), the name of the accredited person that made the request;

 (b) the period of time to which the CDR data that was the subject of the request relates;